angux94/Exp_Rob_Lab_ass2/README.md

 ![](https://github.com/angux94/Exp_Rob_Lab_ass2/blob/master/Assignment_2_architecture.png)

-As seen on the image, the architecture of the program has 4 nodes.
-  - command_recog: Waits for the user to input the "play" command.
-  - gesture_recog: Once the play command has been introduced, displays a 1000x1000 grid to select the play location.
-  - movement_control: Controls the robot movement and tells us whe it arrives to the destination.
-  - sm_assignment: The state machine of the system which control what the robot does.
+The architecture shows the working principle of the program.
+First the "command_request" node will be waiting for the user to input a command, in parallel the program and "state_machine" node will be running on NORMAL state witing also for said command. "state_machine" node is the brain of the program, on NORMAL or SLEEP state, will communicate with "move_robot_server" and with the robot model to move it to the random locations or sleep location respectively.
+Once it enters into the PLAY state (after 'play' command is received) the state machine will make use of "camera_ball" and "play_coords" nodes, to move the ball to the desired position and to start controlling the robot through the camera input.
+It will remain on PLAY state until at some point the 'stop' command is input, which will switch to NORMAL state once again.

 For the State Machine Diagram: